onlinecity/gatewayapi-docs/docs/rest.rst

 Refund charged sms
 ------------------
 Charged smses that have successfully been captured are eligible for refunds.
 Sending charged smses requires special setup and permissions.
+You will not

 .. http:post:: /rest/refund
    :synopsis: Refund a successfully charged sms.